xycxz/xycxz.github.io/_posts/2025-06-18-ftp-docker.md

 ![docker-flags.png](docker-flags.png)

-We find ourselves inside the container!
 It is very important to remark that containers are not prepared to work in the same way as an OS would work normally.
 We can prove that when trying to run commands like `ip` or `ifconfig`.

-This happens due to that a container is gonna be likely used for `something very specific` and it would not make any sense to install a bunch of tools we won't be using.
+This happens because containers are (likely) used for `something very specific` and it would not make any sense to install a bunch of tools we won't be using.
 Instead, we will be `choosing exactly what we need` and do it in a manual way so we can understand things better.

-**Note**: I will be leaving a `Makefile` script that perform the same actions at the end of the post.
+**Note**: I will be leaving a `script` that perform the same actions at the end of the post.
 You can use them to automate the whole process.
-However, i highly recommend going through the manual process first to understand the concepts.
+However, I'd highly recommend going through the manual process first to understand the concepts.

-Before starting, i will point out that this is NOT the ideal way of starting containers.
+Before starting, I will point out that this is NOT the ideal way of starting containers.
 In the best scenario, we would like to have our personalised images already configured so we can skip this whole process.
 However, since this is our first time, we have to build it from scratch.

 **Note**: Do not forget to run `apt upgrade && apt update` inside the container as soon as you create it.
 This will allow us to install the tools we need.
 ## Getting Started with FTP
+#### Active and Passive Modes

+I'll start by explaining a core concept when it comes to FTP: `Passive` and `Active` connections.

+When interacting with FTP protocol, we (the client) always send a connection request to port 21, which always work.
+However, in Active mode what happens is that the client is the one telling the server to deliver files to him (the server will accept this and deliver the files from its port 20 to the client).
+The problem here is the client computer's internet router: it will block this file delivery because it will consider it as an unknown connection (incoming traffic) trying to get in (this would be a firewall).
+As a result, the client won't get the files.

+To solve this, Passive Mode was invented.
+Once again, the client will make the initial connection on port 21, but the server instead of trying to deliver the files to the client (using port 20), it will open a port (say, 49200) so the client can connect to it and get the files.
+Since firewalls usually don't have trouble with outgoing traffic, this would not suppose a problem to it (unless configured differently).
+## Exploring FTP Configuration Options

 One of the most used FTP servers on Linux-based distros is [vsFTPd](https://security.appspot.com/vsftpd.html).
 We can install this with the following command: